django-cms/djangocms-frontend/docs/source/plugins/components.rst

 .. note::

     Tab items read settings from their parent tab while rendering, so tabs have to be built inside django CMS.
-Unlike the other components they cannot be rendered standalone with the ``{% plugin %}`` tag.
+Unlike the other components, they cannot be rendered standalone with the ``{% plugin %}`` tag.

 .. code-block:: django